Balsamic Vinegar Benefits, Nutrition Facts, And Side Effects

 Most of these side effects are generally mild and usually subside within a day or two.
 Hydrate adequately to manage the symptoms.
 However, if symptoms persist even after 3 days, consult your doctor without further delay.

 The health benefits of balsamic vinegar are slowly gaining popularity.
 This unique vinegar is known for the tangy taste it adds to dishes.
-Balsamic vinegar reduces LDL cholesterol levels, protects from oxidative damage, helps manage obesity and blood glucose levels, and promotes skin health.
+Balsamic vinegar helps in the reduction of LDL cholesterol levels, protects from oxidative damage, helps manage obesity and blood glucose levels, and promotes skin health.
 You can prepare balsamic vinegarette at home with simple ingredients and use it as a salad dressing.
 Although this vinegar is generally safe, some people may experience throat irritation, stomach pain, heartburn, or a tingling sensation on the tongue after consuming it.
 Hence, caution is advised.
 Try out any of the recipes mentioned above with balsamic vinegar to add it to your diet.

 Frequently Asked Questions